Free shipping on Orders $50+

-1. Hot water: Rinsing the pot and filter with hot water immediately after brewing will help to loosen any stuck-on coffee grounds or oil, making it easier to clean.
+1. Hot water: Rinsing the french press body and filter with hot water immediately after brewing will help to loosen any stuck-on coffee grounds or oil, making it easier to clean.

 2. Mild dish soap: A small amount of mild dish soap can help to cut through any oils or grounds that may be stuck to the pot or filter.